-Luther Seminary is accredited through the Association of Theological Schools (ATS) and the Higher Learning Commission (HLC).
+Luther Seminary is accredited through the Association of Theological Schools (ATS) and the Higher Learning Commission (HLC) of the North Central Association.

 The Association of Theological Schools